 For further information, please contact Interfraternity Council at email@example.com.

-During Panhellenic sorority recruitment, you will have the opportunity to learn about and visit each chapter multiple times before selecting the chapters where you want to become a member.
-Each potential member will be assigned a Recruitment Counselor, who is a current sorority woman volunteering to assist with the entire recruitment process.
-Recruitment culminates with bid day on September 2, 2012 at which time participating women may receive a bid for membership.
-The cost to register for recruitment is $35.00 and registration is online.
-The registration fee covers the cost of all food and drink you receive during recruitment, provides for buses to transport you to chapter houses, and gets you a Panhellenic t-shirt.
+During Panhellenic sorority recruitment, you will have the opportunity to learn about and visit each chapter multiple times before selecting the chapter where you want to become a member.
+Each potential member will be assigned a Rho Gamma (Recruitment Guide), who is a current sorority woman volunteering to assist with the entire recruitment process.
+Recruitment culminates with Bid Day on September 18, 2016 on Hanson Field, at which time participating women may receive a bid for membership.

 Thoughts on Being Greek